 Proof: Also known as a Contract Proof due to it’s colour fidelity, a proof is a print out of the approved design which will be used for colour matching on press of the cmyk colours and correct for content.
 In the case where Pantone colours are present, a Pantone Match Book will be used.

 Printing Plate: A printing plate is a thin sheet of metal on which the artwork or image appears.
 The printing plates are affixed to the printing press and the image is transferred from the plate to a rubber “blanket” and from there onto the sheet to be printed.
 What’s important to know is that one printing plate is needed for each colour – colourful packaging is usually printed in “4 colour process” so 4 plates are required.

 Lithographic Printing Plate

 RGB: Used to transmit colour on monitor screens, artwork in RGB needs to be run in CYMK mode for producing artwork intended for Lithographic printing.

-Spot Colours: Often the term used when referring to Pantone colours – see ‘Pantone/PMS colours’.
+Spot Colours: Often the term used when referring to Pantone colours – see ‘Pantone/PMS/special/brand colours’.